bszarlej/flame_camera_tools/README.md

 # Features
 - Smooth Follow: The camera smoothly follows a target component, adjusting the speed based on the distance.
-In addition, you can specify a dead zone in which the camera does not follow the target.
+You can also define a dead zone where the camera does not move, and specify an offset to shift the camera's focus relative to the target.
 - Shake Effect: Apply a shake effect to any PositionProvider.
 - Zooming: Zoom in/out.
 - Rotating: Rotate the camera by an angle.